aliaformo/aliaformo/README.md

 - 👋 Hi there, I'am Alianna 🌱
-- 💻 I’m interested in Web development, Data Science/Analysis and ML/DL 📈
+- 💻 I’m interested in Web development/programming, Data Science/Analysis and ML/DL 📈
-- ✍ I’m always learning Web development, Data Science/Analysis and ML/DL 📊
+- ✍ I’m always learning Web development/programming, Data Science/Analysis and ML/DL 📊
 - 🤝 I’m looking to collaborate on any project related to the the above-mentioned fields and sciences 📝